All students residing in traditional residence halls are required to participate in the Carte Blanche Plan.

 Returning sophomore students residing in college housing are assigned to a campus dining plan based on their residence location.
 Residents of Midrise are required to participate in the Carte Blanche Plan.
 All sophomore students residing in a residence facility with a kitchen are pre-enrolled in the Apartment 15 Meals Plus $150 Thrifty Cash plan, may opt to enroll in any other dining plan, but must remain at minimum in the Apartment 15 Meal Plan.

 Junior and Senior Students

 Returning junior and senior students residing in college housing with kitchen facilities are pre-enrolled in the Apartment 15 Meals Plus $150 Thrifty Cash plan.
 Students may opt out of this plan or enroll in any of the other dining plan options.
 (This also applies to any student assigned by the college to reside at the Residence Inn).

 Campus Dining Services accommodates students with special dietary needs.
-Any student requiring accommodations should arrange to meet with the General Manager of Dining Services joined by a representative of the Division of Student Affairs to plan for their needs.
+Any student requiring accommodations should contact the General Manager of Marist Dining Services at (845) 575-5114.